-In relation to material considerations, both the applicant and community council make reference to what they consider to be comparable development being granted planning permission elsewhere in Montrose.
+The applicant makes reference to what they consider to be comparable development being granted planning permission elsewhere in Montrose.
 The applicant refers to planning application 13/01177/PPPL at Wellington Park which proposed a new house on a 372sqm plot, which is more than double the plot size than is proposed in the current application.
 The applicant also makes reference a proposal to refurbish an existing building to form a dwellinghouse in Upper Hall Street.
-That proposal related to repurposing an existing building, and not a new build bungalow.
+That proposal related to repurposing an existing building, and not a detached new build two storey house.
 It is therefore not comparable.

 It is acknowledged that planning permission has been granted for residential development on smaller sites in locations generally in or adjacent to the town centre in Montrose where the proposals have involved reuse of an existing building.
+In general terms, reusing an existing building in the conservation area is unlikely to adversely impact on its character.
 The current proposal does not involve reusing an existing building.
-It involves erecting a new two bedroom bungalow.
-The site previously contained a building which has been removed from the site, but available evidence suggests that the building on the site in 2009 had a significantly smaller footprint than the house proposed in the application, and that smaller building was cleared a significant period of time past.
-The examples provided by the applicant are not comparable to the circumstances of this case, and they lend no support departing from the development plan.
+It involves erecting a new two storey detached house on a site significantly deficient of council standards in relation to plot size and the provision of garden ground, and proposing a form of development alien to the established character of the area in which it is proposed.
+The site previously contained a building which has been removed, but available evidence suggests that the building on the site in 2009 had a significantly smaller footprint than the house proposed in the application, and a significant period of time has passed since it was removed.
+The examples provided by the applicant are not comparable to the circumstances of this case, and they lend no support to departing from the development plan.
 Council guidance is clear that where proposals involving the erection of new dwellings, development must be compatible with the character and pattern of development of the area and must create a satisfactory residential environment.
 This proposal seeks to squeeze a house in a site which is too small to accommodate a new house and the identified issues are largely a symptom of the inadequate plot size.